DigitalGeographyLab/MilVehicles/README.md

 # Recognizing military vehicles in social media images using deep learning

 This repository contains code associated with the conference paper "Recognizing military vehicles in social media images using deep learning", presented at the 2017 IEEE International Conference on Intelligence and Security informatics at Beijing, China in July 2017.
-The paper is available for download here: [URL]
+The paper is available for download here: http://www.helsinki.fi/~thiippal/publications/2017-ieee-isi.pdf

 The main purpose of this repository is to provide code related to developing the system described in the conference article.
 The actual system may be found here: https://github.com/thiippal/tankbuster